wp-e-commerce/WP-e-Commerce/readme.txt

 = Which multi-lingual plugins is WP eCommerce compatible with? =

 We currently provide basic support for WPML and qTranslate.
 We're excited about an up-and-coming multi-lingual project called [Babble](https://github.com/cftp/babble).
-We intend to fully and canonically support Babble as our primary multi-lingul partner in releases to come.
+We intend to fully and canonically support Babble as our primary multi-lingual partner in releases to come.

 = Which additional modules are available for use with WP e-Commerce? =